opf/openproject/docs/release-notes/10/10-5-0/README.md

 ![news-summary](news-summary.png)

-## Upgrade to the OpenProject Enterprise edition
+## Upgrade to the OpenProject Enterprise on-premises edition

 With OpenProject 10.5 it is now much easier to upgrade an existing Community installation to the Enterprise edition.
 Within your system Administration under -> Enterprise edition you now have the possibility to start a 14 days free trial for the Enterprise edition.
 Also, you can upgrade directly to get professional support, Enterprise add-ons, and additional security features.
 The Enterprise token will be generated and updated in your Community installation.